In this Park Facility

 Recreation activities are inclusive and open to people of all abilities.
 If you are registered for an activity and have a disability, you can request support from Inclusion Services.

-Fall activities are in session.
-Registration for classes beginning November 3, and Winter break camps, is currently available.
+Winter Activities are in session.
+Registration for Spring break camps is currently available.

 Register online, over the phone through the Customer Service Center (503-823-2525), or by calling or visiting a recreation or arts center.
 If cost is a barrier to participating, consider signing up for an Access Discount.